In Syria, what remains of Iran’s regional ‘Axis’ is rubble and resentment

 Axis fighters removed most traces of their affiliation, leaving piles of finely shredded documents and a single reference sheet listing all Iran-related axis locations in the Damascus area.

-But room after room is filled with boxes of .50 caliber machine gun rounds, rocket-propelled grenades, and larger ordnance.
+But room after room is filled with boxes of .50-caliber machine-gun rounds, rocket-propelled grenades, and larger ordnance.

 “We are afraid of this. ...
 It’s very dangerous for our people,” says one local man, as the sound of Israeli aircraft overhead blends with the laughter of children playing nearby, as if at a school.
 Israel has mounted 500 airstrikes in Syria to prevent the fallen regime’s military capability from being used by the new rebel rulers.